 Maintenance Window end time

 Updates can take longer to complete than the maintenance window time frame.
-For example, updates can take longer if there is a large list of files that must be updated or if a DB instance restart is required.
+For example, Amazon RDS can take longer to update if there is a large list of files that must be updated or if a DB instance needs to be restarted.

-When the instance is updated, the duration of the downtime varies based on whether the maintenance is an OS update or a database engine version update.
+After Amazon RDS has updated the instance, the duration of the downtime varies based on whether the maintenance is an OS update or a database engine version update.

-Note: The Amazon managed maintenance period can't be proactively started outside the maintenance window, but you can adjust your weekly maintenance period accordingly.
+Note: You can't proactively start the Amazon managed maintenance period outside the maintenance window, but you can adjust your weekly maintenance period, accordingly.
 If you want scheduled maintenance to occur sooner, you can adjust the preferred DB instance maintenance window to occur according to your needs.